 Neurology: Every cell tissue and organ needs innervation, nerve supply, to function properly.

-Nutrition: Choose quality calories over empty calories every time you make a food choice and drink plenty of good clean water.
+Nutrition: Choose quality calories over empty calories every time you make a food choice.
+Drink plenty of good clean water.

-Endurance: Cardiovascular exercise including walking, running, riding a bike or swimming will prepare you for the marathon of your extended life.
+Endurance: Cardiovascular exercise including walking, running, riding a bike or swimming.
+These exercises will prepare you for the marathon of your extended life.